Fees and Charges

 • delivery / delivery care service; and

-• three days (two nights) hospitalization in a public general ward related to the delivery / delivery care service
+• three days (two nights) of hospitalisation in a public general ward related to the delivery / delivery care service

 Obstetrics package charge